"After all, G.A. does have a high percentage of crazy students."

-Sick Episode — the last episode of the anime, when Namiko was sick.
-She just have the uncanny ability to predict exactly what's going to happen...
+Sick Episode — The last episode of the anime, when Namiko was sick.
+She just has the uncanny ability to predict exactly what's going to happen...

 Strange Minds Think Alike — Kisaragi at first tells Noda to stop narrating a conversation between two people she sees out the window.
 Then Professor, normally one of the serious ones, is doing the exact same thing.

 Speaks Fluent Animal — However, given that it's a pair of chickens, hints at various points indicate that Professor actually does know what they're saying.

 Storybook Episode — After a fashion.
 One episode features the Fine Arts Club creating a storybook that features a protagonist which looks oddly like Kisaragi, who's quickly joined by an adventuring party resembling the other four.

 Another example was when Satoma-sensei was reprimanded for his reprimanding Tomokane's and Namiko's work, Tomokane and Namiko discreetly wrote their response (to the effect of "You'll regret it!!") on the top of their sketchbooks and put them over their heads.
 Of course, Tomokane got the kanji wrong.